Is financial independence new slang for an old and overlooked psychological theory?

 Level 4 - A strong mission in life enables the person to act on his or her’s self-constructed ideals.
 Their hierarchy of values has been extremely articulated with the assistance of the creative process and the person can move onto things other than looking for the higher and lower in themselves and others all the time.

-Future Posts Will Explore Each Level in Depth
+Corresponding Posts Explore Each Level in Depth

 I hope the above vocabulary assists you in your relationship with money (even though the theory wasn't originally created to be associated with finances).